Brief Guide on Grid Column¶

 }

-For more complex column requirements, you can create custom renderers and filters:
+For more complex column requirements, you can create custom render and filter classes:

 $this->addColumn('custom_field', [